naa986/wp-paypal/wp-paypal/readme.txt

 You can use various email tags in the subject/body of an email to dynamically change its content.
 You can find the full list of available email tags in the [WordPress PayPal](https://wphowto.net/wordpress-paypal-plugin-732) plugin page.

-=== How to Create a PayPal Button ===
+=== How to Create a PayPal Checkout Button ===

-In order to create a button insert the shortcode like the following:
+In order to create a PayPal Checkout button insert the shortcode like the following:

+`[wp_paypal_checkout description="test checkout product" amount="3.99"]`

+= PayPal Checkout Shortcode Parameters =

+You can use additional parameters to customize your PayPal Checkout buttons.

+* **description** - Description of the purchase.
+* **amount** - The price of the product.

+For more information check the [PayPal Checkout](https://wphowto.net/wordpress-paypal-plugin-732) documentation page.

+=== How to Create a PayPal Payments Standard Button ===

+In order to create a PayPal Payments Standard button insert the shortcode like the following.

 = PayPal Buy Now =